Teresa Maxwell-Conover

 Teresa Maxwell-Conover (born Teresa Ryan; September 26, 1884 – September 1968) was an American actress in Broadway productions in the early 20th century.
 She was in motion pictures until the early 1940s, and was sometimes credited as Theresa Maxwell Conover.
 She was from Louisville, Kentucky.

 Early years

 Born and raised in Louisville, Kentucky, Maxwell-Conover was the daughter of Reverend Dan Ryan, an Episcopal or Methodist minister.
 She had a brother, Dolph Ryan.

-When she was a child, Maxwell-Conover desired to be an actress enough that she performed on a stump to an audience of chickens and ducks on her uncle's property.
+When she was a child, Maxwell-Conover desire to be an actress was so strong that she performed on a stump to an audience of chickens and ducks on her uncle's property.

 Stage career

 With no acting experience, Maxwell-Conover went to New York seeking to become an actress.
 A personal visit with the author and manager of The Purple Lady, which was then being presented, led to her portraying Peggy Proudfoot in that play a few weeks later.

 Maxwell-Conover was the leading lady in a stage production of The Purple Lady in New Orleans in 1899.
 She acted in Nashville, Tennessee, beginning in 1900 and continued there at least through 1902.

 Maxwell-Conover's New York City debut came at the New Theatre in the four-act play, Nobody's Daughter, in February 1911.
 As "Mrs. Frampton" she was complimented by a reviewer in The New York Times for having rendered "a beautiful performance."
 He described her as "an actress of unusual distinction in appearance and manner, dresses exquisitely, and plays with great naturalness and simplicity a role somewhat indefinitely outlined by the dramatist."

 She was in the company of Gertrude Elliott in the Charles Frohman produced comedy, Preserving Mr. Panmure, in February 1912.
 Written by Sir Arthur Wing Pinero, the play was presented to audiences at the Lyceum Theatre.
 Previously it enjoyed an extended run at the Comedy Theatre in London, England.

 In September 1912 she was in the first David Belasco production in New York City.
 The Governor's Lady was staged by the Republic Theatre.
 Also in the Belasco company were Emma Dunn and Emmitt Corrigan.
 Written by Alice Bradley, it had a very intense and emotional third act.
 The stage's impression of reality was heightened by a fine reproduction of a Childs Restaurant.
 The troupe traveled to the National Theatre in January 1913.

 To-Day, a three-act play given at the 48th Street Theatre in October 1913, concentrates on the "worship of money" in the United States.
 Maxwell-Conover, as "Mrs Garland", and Emily Stevens, are applauded by a reviewer for their acting.
 The same observer thought the production was an "indecent, vicious play", particularly because of its "utterly malicious insinuations".

 On December 15, 1913, Maxwell-Conover was at the Lyceum in The Cassillis Engagement with Alison Skipworth in the cast of players.
 This was a four-act comedy by St. John Hankin.